Why Every Startup Founder Should Play Poker (1 of 3)

 Perhaps unexpectedly, this ‘boring’ pace is part of what makes poker a beautiful game for startup founders — it gives everyone at the table plenty of opportunity to get to know each other.
 What happens during all that boring time is what makes poker the ultimate “un-networking” activity.

 When I say “un-networking”, I’m not just trying to be clever.
-The truth is that traditional networking is in most instances a massive waste of time for a serious, venture scale founder.
+The truth is that traditional networking is, in most instances, a massive waste of time for a serious, venture scale founder.
 Starting and growing a venture scale company is hard… very, very hard.
 There is literally not enough hours in a day to do everything that a founders need to take care of.
-Spending an evening searching for a valuable conversation while dodging service providers in a noisy, crowded room has a negative expected value for a founder.
-For sure.
+Founders are never “caught up” on their work.
+Spending an evening searching for a valuable conversation while dodging service providers in a crowded and noisy room has a negative expected value for a founder.

-In my 20-ish years experience as a serial founder, mentor and advisor, it is my observation that this kind of help most often comes from the people a founder already knows.
-This is why a strong network is so important for a founder.
+In my 20-ish years experience as a serial founder, mentor, advisor and investor, it is my observation that this help most often comes from the people a founder already knows.
+This is why having a strong network to call upon is so important for a founder.

 Of course, great help can come from many sources, but I have seen over and over again that the best of that help will come from other founders.
-The reason is simple: no one else understands what it takes to build a company better that someone else who has built a company.
-And because founders share a unique experience, founders are often more willing and able to help.
-This is why it is so important that a founders network with chock full of relationships with other founders.
+The reason is simple: no one else understands what it takes to be a founder or to build a company better that someone else who has founded and built a company.
+And because founders share a unique experience, founders are are not just better able to help, the are often also more willing to help.
+This is why it is so important that a founders network is chock full of relationships with other founders.

 Besides the natural chit chat among peers, it’s the excitement of occasional big pots, bad beats, and the good-natured trash talking in the game that creates shared experiences and inflection points from which real relationships are forged.
 It’s hard to imagine playing friendly poker with someone a couple times and not becoming trusted friends.

-Poker gives everyone a simple, shared task to perform that makes everyone feel comfortable, making conversations natural and easy.
+Poker gives everyone a simple, shared task to perform that makes everyone feel comfortable and makes conversations natural and easy.
 How simple is poker?
 It takes about 15 minutes to learn enough about poker to start playing the game with others.
 Your skills won’t match up, but if you find the right game and commit to paying attention and continuing to learn, then your nascent skills won’t matter much.
 More on this later.

-For that 15 minute investment, you’ll be ready to sit down with eight or so other founders and investors and start playing poker — a much more valuable use of time than going to an open networking event with 100 “startup community members.”
-It’s unlikely that there would even be eight other venture-scale founders or investors at such an event and the chances of actually meeting one of those eight and building a relationship with any of them would be vanishingly small.
-But you’ll have no problem finding a full contingent of service providers, ‘wantrepreneurs’, gadflies and curiosity seekers.
-Again, not a great use of time for a busy founder.
+For that 15 minute investment, you’ll be ready to sit down with eight or so other founders and investors and start playing poker — a much more valuable use of time than going to an open networking event.

 At a poker table, all that matters is the cards you get and how you play the game.
 Neither your gender nor your race grant you any advantage or disadvantage whatsoever.
 This creates a relationship dynamic that is almost never seen anywhere else in the startup ecosystem, where gender, race, wealth, and celebrity are virtually meaningless.